petartotev/PT_Library_Pi_UltimateRaspetarberry/README.md

 #### Reporting

-6. Next, one can download the Google Sheet as `./report/input/air_quality_data.csv`.
+1. One can download the Google Sheet as `./report/input/air_quality_data.csv`.
-7. Using the CSV file as input, one can run `./report/src/main.py`.
+2. Using the CSV file as input, one can run `./report/src/main.py`.

 ✅ SUCCESS: This generates 4 diagrams in `./report/output` by using libraries **pandas** and **matplotlib**.

 ### Encrypt Secrets with Base-64